codeguy/php-the-right-way/_posts/12-03-01-Virtual-or-Dedicated-Servers.md

 cannot handle as many visitors at the same time.

 Apache has several possible configurations for running PHP.
-The most common and easiest to setup is the [prefork MPM] with mod_php5.
+The most common and easiest to setup is the [prefork MPM] with `mod_php`.
 While it isn't the most memory efficient, it is the simplest to get working and to use.
 This is probably the best choice if you don't want to dig too deeply into the server administration aspects.
-Note that if you use mod_php5 you MUST use the prefork MPM.
+Note that if you use `mod_php` you MUST use the prefork MPM.

 Alternatively, if you want to squeeze more performance and stability out of Apache then you can take advantage of the same FPM system as nginx and run the [worker MPM] or [event MPM] with mod_fastcgi or mod_fcgid.
 This configuration will